-Both CRYP and DIGA were launched in late 2021.
-Since then, CRYP has become the largest crypto ETF, by size, with $48 million.
+CRYP was launched in late 2021 and has since become the largest crypto ETF, by size, with $35 million.
 It broke the record for the fastest Australian ETF to reach $100 million from investors, achieving that milestone four days after launching.
-DIGA has struggled to gain traction, only attracting $2 million to date.
-The remaining cryptocurrencies have only recently launched and have struggled to gain traction since with EBTC gathering $4 million in assets.
+The remaining cryptocurrencies have only recently launched and have struggled to gain traction since with EBTC gathering $5.7 million in assets.
 This is mainly due to a challenging environment for crypto in 2022, with both central bank tightening and Sam Bankman-Fried’s FTX collapse severely impacting crypto interest and prices.

 Costs and slippage

-CRYP is the lowest cost crypto ETF with a management fee of 0.67% p.a.
-DIGA is more expensive, charging 0.90% p.a.
+CRYP is the lowest cost crypto ETF with a management fee of 0.67% p.a. and spreads of 0.49%.
 The crypto ETFs launched by 3iQ tracking Bitcoin and Ethereum are the cheapest direct exposure at 1.20% p.a. while other ETFs charge 1.25% p.a.

-For the ETFs tracking the underlying cryptocurrency, CPET has the lowest spreads of 0.24% while ET3Q and BT3Q are at 0.28% and 0.31% respectively.
+For the ETFs tracking the underlying cryptocurrency, ET3Q has the lowest spreads of 0.23% while BT3Q is at 0.41%.

 |TICKER CODE||MANAGEMENT FEE||BUY/SELL SPREADS (SLIPPAGE)|

-CRYP is the most liquid crypto ETF, trading almost $800,000 in average daily volume.
-DIGA has limited liquidity only trading around $5,000 daily.
-By comparison, some of the most popular global share ETFs trade up to $13 million daily.
+CRYP is the most liquid crypto ETF, trading almost $266,000 in average daily volume..
+By comparison, some of the most popular global share ETFs trade up to $10 million daily.

-From the newer cryptocurrency ETFs, EBTC has the highest liquidity at $114,000 per day followed by EETH at $9,000 per day.
+From the newer cryptocurrency ETFs, EBTC has the highest liquidity at $31,000 per day followed by EETH at $9,000 per day.
 BT3Q and ET3Q have not had any volume traded in the December 2022 period.
-We expect these ETFs have experienced muted liquidity in their first couple of months due to less demand in cryptocurrency spurred by the recent fall in price.
+We expect these ETFs have experienced muted liquidity due to less demand in cryptocurrency spurred by the recent fall in price and broader industry contagion.

 Returns and track record

-As both CRYP and DIGA only recently launched, they do not have a long-standing track record to adequately measure performance.
-Since their launching, CRYP has fallen ~80% while DIGA has fallen ~86%.
+As CRYP only recently launched, it does not have a long-standing track record to adequately measure performance.
+Since it’s launching, CRYP has fallen ~87%.

 ETFs tracking cryptocurrencies have only recently launched too but have had a rocky start to their ETF life.
-They fell by up to 44% in June 2022 alone.
+They fell by up to 45% in the 2nd half of 2022 alone.